radio-astro-tools/pvextractor/docs/ds9.rst

 .. note:: This feature is experimental and does not work with all versions of
           DS9 at this point.

+..
+TODO: be more specific about which DS9 versions are supported

 There is a python command-line script that will be installed into your path along with ``pvextractor``.
 You can invoke it from the command line, but the preferred approach is to load the